project-ncl/jbpm-work-items/long-running-rest-workitem/README.md

 - heartBeatUrl
 - heartBeatMethod

-**Including whole object map**
-Note that all values are stored as nested maps, to include the whole object in the template you have to serialize it and to unescape it, to prevent double json escape.
-#TODO update the doc, this has been removed
-Use `org.jbpm.contrib.longrest.util.Mapper().writeValueAsString(object, true)` to unescape the serialized object.
-See `org.jbpm.contrib.longrest.bpm.TestFunctions.getCompletionTemplate()`.

 Task Result
 ===========
 Based on the result of a `successEvalTemplate` the task exits normally or exceptionally.